d33bs/RTX-KG2/cudbmi-set/alpine_build_and_run_notes.md

 1. Run and enter the container shell `singularity exec --writable-tmpfs -e --userns --cleanenv images/kg2-cudbmi-set.sif /bin/bash`

-1. Run the script `bash -x RTX-KG2/cudbmi-set/run.kg2-scripts.sh`
+1. Run the script `/home/ubuntu/RTX-KG2/cudbmi-set/build.test.sh`

-   1. Become user `ubuntu`: `su - ubuntu`
-   1. Setup the KG2 build system: `bash -x RTX-KG2/setup-kg2-build.sh`

-1. At some point, the script will print `fatal error: Unable to locate credentials`

-1. The script will then prompt you to enter:

-   - your AWS Access Key ID
-   - your AWS Secret Access Key
-     - (both for an AWS account with access to the private S3 bucket that is configured in `master-config.shinc`)
-   - your default AWS region, which in our case is normally `us-west-2`
-     - (you should enter the AWS region that hosts the private S3 bucket that you intend to use with the KG2 build system)
-   - When prompted `Default output format [None]`, just hit enter/return.

-1. If all goes well, the setup script should end with the message: `upload: ../setup-kg2-build.log to s3://rtx-kg2-versioned/setup-kg2-build.log`
+1. If all goes well, the setup script should end without an error.

 1. Look in the log file `~/kg2-build/setup-kg2-build.log` to see if the script completed successfully; it should end with `======= script finished ======`.